icemtel/carpet/data/friction_coeffs/machemer_2/README.md

 - g12 - a copy of g21
 - g11 is taken from single cilium experiment
 - g22 is taken as transpose of g11

+TODO: check is it mirrored; compared to machemer_4
+[in that case, machemer_4 is correct]